top of page

 Taking part in a Slow Theatre project or class, we encourage members to take risks, we help them to explore the world they live in, offer them something new to try, and at all times help them to feel supported.

-Becky is the Project Assistant for the International Creative Lab.
-Becky has training in musical theatre and joined Slow Theatre Company in January 2020.
+Becky was our Project Assistant for Atlantica and The International Creative Lab.
+Becky has trained in musical theatre and joined Slow Theatre Company in January 2020.

-Sope has been volunteering with Slow Theatre company since October 2020, helping with the online PR for the International Creative Lab.
+Sope was a volunteer with Slow Theatre company between October 2020 to February 2021.
+Sope helped with our online presence for the International Creative Lab.

 Sope is studying at the UEA.